Plugins

 MQTT

 When defining an MQTT plugin, the service creates a MQTT client that subscribes to the configured broker and topic and listens for new messages.
-The plugin needs to use a decoder, as described previously and a broker.
+The plugin needs to use a decoder, as described previously and a broker, which is the broker to which the service will subscribe to listen for incoming messages.
 Users need to define the following information for the broker:

 • MQTT broker URL